The Health Benefits of Celery

 Benefits the Brain

-But recent research confirms what the ancients already knew: celery is a medicinal food chock full of powerful phytonutrients.
+Recent research confirms what the ancients already knew: celery is a medicinal food chock full of powerful phytonutrients.
 Perhaps the most exceptional new finding is that an antioxidant compound present in celery called luteolin may help protect against inflammatory brain diseases and the dementia caused by such inflammation.
 A study at the University of Illinois at Urbana-Champaign found that treatment with luteolin reduced inflammation triggered by bacteria in the microglia, cells scattered throughout the central nervous system that are responsible for the brain’s defense against invading microorganisms.
 Specifically, the researchers noted a reduction in inflammation in the brain’s hippocampus, the area related to learning and memory.
 Thus, celery shows promise as a treatment for neurodegenerative diseases like Alzheimer’s.

 Other phytonutrients found in celery have cancer-fighting benefits.
 A compound called apigenin was shown to reduce the size of human prostate tumors in mice and play a role in cancer prevention.
 Celery also contains compounds called coumarins, which help prevent free radicals from damaging cells and enhance the cancer-defending activity of certain white blood cells.